 Position the Plaid Link flow behind your application’s user-login.
 This enables you to store information about which bank(s) your user has already connected via Plaid Link.

-Detect whether an incoming end-user is creating a duplicate
+You can detect whether an incoming end-user is creating a duplicate

 Item by leveraging the